Recovery: What Is It?

-Supplements, Recovery, And Glucose
+Supplements, Recovery, and Glucose

 There are countless supplements on the market, and it can be difficult to know which will aid in recovery.
 Creatine and caffeine are two that have been shown to have notable benefits on athletic performance and also impact glucose regulation:

 Creatine is a substance found naturally in muscle cells.
 Supplementing your natural stores of creatine with a micronized form is traditionally utilized for gains in strength, power, and explosiveness.
-This supplement has been extensively researched with regard to athletic performance, and there are a few studies emerging that point towards its efficacy for reducing mental fatigue caused by mental activity, sleep deprivation, or traumatic brain injury.
+This supplement has been extensively researched with regard to athletic performance, and a few studies are emerging that point towards its efficacy for reducing mental fatigue caused by mental activity, sleep deprivation, or traumatic brain injury.

 In addition to all of the aforementioned benefits, muscle glycogen resynthesis has been shown to be improved following creatine supplementation.
 Creatine may also decrease blood sugar by increasing the function of glucose transporter type 4 (GLUT-4).
 For this reason, it is possible to see a dip in blood glucose levels if you are supplementing with creatine.

 - In the case of refueling energy stores via carbohydrates, CGM can let us know whether we are overshooting our carbohydrate needs and generating an excessive spike that could be detrimental to our recovery goals.
-For the elite athlete who needs to get carbs in quickly before their next event, they may see a higher than normal glucose elevation, but do not want to see it skyrocket.
-For the recreational athlete who is at less risk for depleting glycogen and for whom it is less necessary to replete rapidly, CGM can help these individuals stay on track for keeping their glucose line stable and healthy before and after workouts.
+For the elite athlete who needs to get carbs in quickly before their next event, they may see a higher than normal glucose elevation but not want to see it skyrocket.
+For the recreational athlete who is at less risk for depleting glycogen and for whom it is less necessary to replenish rapidly, CGM can help these individuals stay on track for keeping their glucose line stable and healthy before and after workouts.

-- Given the relationship between dehydration and elevated blood glucose, CGM can offer a window into hydration status and need for more fluids.
+- Given the relationship between dehydration and elevated blood glucose, CGM can offer a window into hydration status and the need for more fluids.

 In this way, you can use your CGM to your advantage and make the recovery process as healthy, least damaging, and most productive as possible.